 The weight of this evidence depends on time.
 Early in an experiment, when your sample size is still low, large deviations between conversion rates are treated more conservatively than when your experiment has a larger number of visitors.
 At this point, you'll see a Statistical Significance line that starts flat, but increases sharply as Optimizely begins to collect evidence.

 In a controlled environment, you should expect a stepwise, always-increasing behavior for statistical significance.
-When the statistical significance increases sharply, you’re seeing the test accumulate more conclusive evidence than it had before.
-Conversely, during the flat periods, the Stats Engine is not finding additional conclusive evidence beyond what it already knew about your test.
+When the statistical significance increases sharply, you’re seeing the experiment accumulate more conclusive evidence than it had before.
+Conversely, during the flat periods, the Stats Engine is not finding additional conclusive evidence beyond what it already knew about your experiments.